Find your CAPSULE!

 of condition, which garment do I wear the most?

-up late on Monday morning what do I grab as a go-to?
+up late on Monday morning what do I grab as a go-to outfit?

-sort of clothing do I have the most of in my wardrobe?
+sort of clothing makes up the majority of my wardrobe?

-one item (clothes or accessory) do I include nearly every day?
+- Is there one item (clothes or accessory) that I include nearly every day?